indexHOME indexTHE PLAN indexRESOUR

 WE ALSO PROPOSE:

-• Online & easy access to street lists of registered voters, so that Democrats, Republicans, other parties, and unaffiliated voters can easily locate one another for organizing purposes.
+• Online & easy access to street lists of registered voters, so that Republicans and Democrats voters can easily locate one another for organizing purposes.

 • All election days (including primary elections) should be holidays, plus all employees must be given time off to vote.

-• Those in jail should not be allowed to vote, but after they have served their time, then they should be allowed to vote.
+• Those in jail should not be allowed to vote, but after those jailed have served their time, then they should be allowed to vote.

-THE PHILADELPHIA PLAN: A national proposal to prevent "ballot fatigue" by streamlining the ballot through the following: increasing executive power, term changes, redistricting, consolidation, and elimination:
+2. SIMPLIFY THE BALLOT!
+A national proposal to prevent "ballot fatigue" by streamlining the ballot through the following: increasing executive power, term changes, redistricting, consolidation, and elimination:

 • All terms would be for 4 years, because 2-year terms require our elected officials to be constantly campaigning and 6-year Senate terms are too long.